-Findings from a BVA discrimination survey found that of the incidents that have taken place, some 43 per cent have been related to sex discrimination, 26 per cent to race and 13 per cent to pregnancy/parental leave.
+Findings from BVA’s spring Voice of the Veterinary Profession survey – which included questions on discrimination for the first time and received 1551 responses – found that of the incidents that have taken place, some 44 per cent have been related to sex discrimination, 27 per cent to race and 14 per cent to pregnancy/parental leave.

 Other specific examples of discrimination include that of age, disability, sexual orientation and religion.

 The Voice survey found that victims of discrimination were more likely to be female, under 35 and from a minority ethnic background.
-Incidences of discrimination were also just as likely to happen in any type of practice, whether one that is large or small.
+Incidences of discrimination were also just as likely to happen in a large practice as in a small one.

 In addition, it found more than one in four vets who described themselves as bisexual, gay or lesbian had personally experienced discrimination in the past year.